baxterblk/Starr-Apps-Tools/phasarr/combined/README.md

 ## Output

 The script will generate a log file (specified in the config.ini) with detailed information about the process.
 If you use the dry run option, it will also create a report file showing which files would be processed.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

-This project is open source and available under the [MIT License](LICENSE).

-## Disclaimer

-Use this script at your own risk.
-Always ensure you have backups of your media files before running any automated deletion or moving processes.